andreaoliveira9/Projeto-AS-1/report/README.md

 ### 2.2.2.
 Custom Trace Spans and Metrics

-I added custom trace spans and metrics to the eShop application to provide more detailed insights into the order creation flow.
+I added custom trace spans and metrics to provide more detailed insights into the order creation flow.
 This involved creating custom spans for each step of the flow and recording metrics for key operations.

 ```csharp
 public static IHostApplicationBuilder ConfigureOpenTelemetry(this IHostApplicationBuilder builder)